Purple Line Dilation

 Purple Line Theory: Transitioning From Pregnancy to Labor

-The purple line theory is a simple method for self checking dilation that could be used by birthing people and their supporting people that is less intrusive than traditional cervical exams.
+The purple line theory is a simple method for self-checking dilation that could be used by birthing people and their supporting people It is less intrusive than traditional cervical exams.
 The theory is based on observed data from midwives and physicians.
 Studies consistently show a medium-positive correlation between the appearance of this thin purple line and cervical dilation, as measured by traditional vaginal exams.

 While more research will be conducted to determine the exact relationship between the purple butt line and the positioning of the fetal head, it seems to hold a lot of weight with medical professionals.
 Purple line theory is a valuable tool that birthing folks and their support teams can use in both home births and births in hospitals or other clinical settings.